dtrelogan/react-formstate/docs/updatingFormState.md

 We've already seen examples for using the following methods from the UnitOfWork API: 'getFieldState', 'get', 'getu', 'set', 'injectModel', 'injectField', 'updateFormState', and 'createModel'.

-Also important to note is that the 'updateFormState' method can receive additional updates to provide to the call to setState:
+A reminder that the 'updateFormState' method can receive additional updates to provide to the call to setState:

 ```es6
 context.updateFormState({someFlag: true, someOtherStateValue: 1});